oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 ```shell
 ./mvnw test -Dtest=SecureRandomControllerTest
 ```
 The test should pass, but **how can you make sure the REST call won't freeze up the service's event loop?** With [BlockHound](https://github.com/reactor/BlockHound), a Java agent to detect blocking calls from non-blocking threads.
-Blockhound has built-in integration with Project Reactor, and supports the JUnit platform.
+Blockhound has built-in integration with Project Reactor and supports the JUnit platform.

 Add the Blockhound dependency to the `pom.xml`: